-We live in a society of wanting more.
-There is always something else to want, to have, to own, leaving us feeling that there is no such thing as enough, let alone the possibility of having too much.
-Whatever it is that we have, we believe that we need more.
+We live in a society of wanting.
+There is always something else to want, to have, to own.
+There is always something more to be had, leaving us with the feeling that there is no such thing as enough, let alone the possibility of having too much.
+Whatever it is that we have, we believe that there can always be more.

-Just as plants need the right amount of water – not less and also not more – in order to thrive and grow, so too, do humans need just the right amount of resources in order to grow.
-Less will make it more difficult to thrive, but so will having more.
-But how do we know how much we need?
+Just as plants need the right amount of water – not less and also not more – in order to thrive and grow, so, too, do we human beings, flowers in the garden of God, need just the right amount of resources in order to grow.
+Less will make it more difficult to thrive, and so will having more.

-We don’t.
-Only God knows exactly how much we need.
+God is our gardener, and He knows exactly how much we need.

 We all want to win the lottery, but do some research and you will find out that for many lottery winners, their dream turned into a nightmare.
-Having so much money caused the breakdown of marriages, fights between family members, even kidnapping and death.
+Having so much money caused marriages to break down, fights between family members, even kidnapping and death.
 Yes, there most definitely is such a thing as too much.